quicwg/base-drafts/draft-ietf-quic-transport.md

 ### half-closed (local)

-A stream that is in the "half-closed (local)" state MUST NOT be used for sending STREAM frames; WINDOW_UPDATE, RST_STREAM, and REQUEST_RST MAY be sent in this state.
+A stream that is in the "half-closed (local)" state MUST NOT be used for sending STREAM frames; WINDOW_UPDATE, RST_STREAM, and DISINTEREST MAY be sent in this state.

 A stream transitions from this state to "closed" when a STREAM frame that